 San Francisco Weather Advisory Sparks Public Health Concerns — Business Economy

-business-economy · San Francisco Weather Advisory Sparks Public Health Concerns
+Business & Economy · San Francisco Weather Advisory Sparks Public Health Concerns

 The city has launched a public awareness campaign, distributing pamphlets in multiple languages to ensure all residents are informed.
 Local clinics have also extended their hours to accommodate the increased demand for medical care.
 "We are doing everything we can to prevent a public health crisis," said Dr. Chen, adding that the city is working with environmental agencies to monitor water quality.